paolino/giacenza/README.md

 ## TODO

-Better error on CSV parsing issues
+- [ ] Better error on CSV parsing issues
+- [ ] Add multi year reporting by merging streams instead of streaming one result per year
+- [ ] Use optionExt to have header and footer on --help